vhiribarren/sphinxcontrib-itemlist/demo/index.rst

         A long rational to explain why we need that.

-.. req:: Why note a third one?
+.. item:: Why note a third one?

     This is a short description.